aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 NOTE: Our team has evaluated Perplexity to provide the best results for this use case.
 Other providers can be substituted in place of Perplexity as is determined to best suit your requirements.
 To replace Perplexity with another model, update the code_generator_utils_v2.py file within the code-generator Lambda function with the url of the alternative model and obtain an API key.
 Customer's use of Perplexity or another third-party tool of their choosing is subject to the terms and conditions of such tool and it is Customer's sole responsibility to ensure they oblige by such terms.

 ### AWS Account Requirements
-Approved Bedrock access to Claude 3.5 Sonnet and Claude 3.7 Sonnet in the desired deployment region.
+Approved Bedrock access to Claude 4.0 Sonnet in the desired deployment region.

 ### Supported Regions
 Any region that supports the required Claude models on Bedrock is a viable deployment target.
 This currently includes: us-east-1, us-west-2, eu-central-1, ap-northeast-1, and ap-southeast-1.
-NOTE: us-east-1 is currently experiencing throttling issues with Claude 3.7 Sonnet.
+NOTE: us-east-1 is currently experiencing throttling issues with Claude 4.0 Sonnet.
 Deployment to other regions is strongly advised.

 ## Deployment Steps